 Official Transcript: An official transcript is a transcript that is sent directly to GW from your institution in a sealed envelope or online through a secure system such as e-script.
-Alternatively, you may have an official transcript sent to yourself and then forward it, unopened, on to the Columbian College Office of Graduate Studies.
+Alternatively, you may have a hard-copy official transcript sent to yourself and then forward it, unopened, on to the Columbian College Office of Graduate Studies.
 This is acceptable only if the original envelope the transcript was sent in has not been opened.
-A transcript that has been opened cannot be considered an official copy.
+A transcript that has been opened is automatically considered unofficial; this includes e-transcripts that you receive and upload yourself to your application, or forward by email to us.
 For foreign institutions that only issue one official transcript, we will accept “attested” or “certified” copies as official copies.

 Unofficial Transcript: An unofficial transcript is a transcript that has been in the hands of the student, such as an online printout of your academic history or a printed transcript that has been opened.
 Typically, online copies are considered unofficial.
 We accept web copies of your transcript, but it must display your program, order your courses by semester (not by title or grade etc.) and show your grades and GPA.

-If you studied internationally, you may need to provide supplemental documentation with your transcript.
-However an English translated copy of your transcript is sufficient at the time of application.
-If you are admitted we may request additional document such as a Diplom Supplements or Degree Certificates.
+International Transcripts: If you studied internationally, you may need to provide supplemental documentation with your transcript.
+However, an English translated copy of your transcript is sufficient at the time of application.
+External evaluations (e.g., by WES) of international transcripts are welcome but are not required.
+If you are admitted, we may request additional documents such as Diploma Supplements or Degree Certificates.
 Visit our International Transcript Requirements page for more information.

-Many doctoral programs and master's degree programs require a current general GRE test score.
+Many doctoral programs and master's degree programs require a current, official general GRE test score.
 Some of our departments will waive the GRE requirement for students with a prior, earned JD, MD or PhD.
-If you hold one of these degrees, please check the GW Graduate Program Finder to see if your program waives this requirement.
+If you hold one of these degrees, please check the GW Bulletin's Graduate Program Finder to see if your program waives this requirement.

 Some programs recommend the GRE subject test.
-These are: English, Mathematics, Physics and Chemistry.
+These are: Mathematics, Physics, Chemistry, and certain Psychology doctoral programs.